 Please take the time to research cavalier health.
-Mitral Valve Disease is the leading cause of death for cavaliers and the breed is 20 X more susceptible then any other breed.
+Mitral Valve Disease is the leading cause of death for cavaliers and the breed is 20 X more susceptible than any other breed.
 No cavalier line is free of MVD, if any breeder makes that claim to you, then they are not being completely honest with you.
-MVD is a poly genetic gene and is prevalent in the cavalier breed.
+MVD is a polygenic gene and is prevalent in the cavalier breed.
 Cavaliers come from a very small gene pool.
-The modern day breed as we know it, is less then 100 years old.
+The modern day breed as we know it, is less than 100 years old.
 Every cavalier alive today can be directly traced back to one dog, Ann's Son, who was the first cavalier to meet the new Cavalier breed standard circa 1920.
-Be aware that 50% of all cavaliers will start to develop a heart mummer by age five and that percentage increases to 90% by age 10; if they live that long.
+Be aware that 50% of all cavaliers will start to develop a heart murmur by age five and that percentage increases to 90% by age 10; if they live that long.
 Offspring are 10 - 20 X more likely to be free of MVD if the sire is heart clear at 9 - 11 years old; but at that age he is too old to breed.
-A heart mummer can develop at any time.
+A heart murmur can develop at any time.
 Cavaliers can even be born with a mummer which they may or may not outgrow.
-Compared to other small breeds, the life span of a cavalier is a short 10 - 12 years with few reaching 13 - 14.
-Our goal as responsible breeders is to get that murmur to occur late in life as opposed to early, thus giving cavaliers the opportunity to live out their normal life span.
+Compared to other small breeds, the lifespan of a cavalier is a short 10 - 12 years with few reaching 13 - 14.
+Our goal as responsible breeders is to get that murmur to occur late in life as opposed to early, thus giving cavaliers the opportunity to live out their normal lifespan.
 Responsible breeders have made progress towards that goal over the past 20 years.

 Regarding eyes, about 30 percent of all Cavaliers are diagnosed with eye disease.
 Eyes should be checked by a board certified ophthalmologist so that eye disease can be caught early; or ruled out, on a yearly basis.
-CERF (Canine Eye Registry Foundation) verifies that the pupils were fully dilated and the entire retina surface was completely examined by a board certified canine ophthalmologist for inherited eye disease.
+CERF (Canine Eye Registry Foundation) verifies that the pupils were fully dilated and the entire retinal surface was completely examined for inherited eye disease by a board certified canine ophthalmologist.

 Cavaliers are susceptible to both hip dysplasia which affects large breeds, and slipping patella/stifle which affects small breeds; therefore, testing should be done on hips and patella.

-Syringomyelia and Chiari Malformation (SM / CM) is affecting cavaliers at an alarming rate.
-Currently AKC Cavalier Breed Clubs are working with veterinarian neurologists to develop affordable MRI testing health clinics so breeders can test and grade their breeding stock.
-Following the newly recommended location of microchip implantation for cavaliers, is absolutely crucial to accurately read MRI test results.
+Syringomyelia and Chiari Malformation (SM / CM) can also effect cavaliers.
+Currently AKC Cavalier Breed Clubs are working with veterinary neurologists to develop affordable MRI testing health clinics so breeders can test and grade their breeding stock.
+Following the recommended location of microchip implantation for cavaliers, is crucial to accurately read MRI test results.